 We recommend avoiding heavy lifting (more than 25 pounds) for one week and swimming for two weeks.
 It is also important not to rub your eyes for at least one week.
 We will provide an eye shield to wear at night for the first week.
 If there are specific activities that you’re curious about, feel free to ask.

 You will be given prescriptions for three eye drops: an antibiotic, a steroidal anti-inflammatory, and a non-steroidal anti-inflammatory.
 These are very important in preventing infection and inflammation, which can slow down the healing process.

-Dr. Rhodes performs most of his cataract surgeries at Medical Park Tower Surgery Center, which is located next to Seton Medical Center on 38th Street in central Austin.
+Dr. Rhodes and Dr. Dang perform most of their cataract surgeries at Medical Park Tower Surgery Center, which is located next to Seton Medical Center on 38th Street in central Austin.
 Sometimes, other facilities will be used if insurance requires.